Coronavirus - Covid -19 - Mongolia FAQs

 This is our webpage dedicated to the impact of COVID-19 on travel to Mongolia and also our plans for our 2020 and 2021 trips.
 It also has links to blog posts that you might find useful if you’re self-isolating – such as books about Mongolia.

 Since the initial outbreak of COVID-19 in Hubei Province in China, the Mongolian government has been proactive rather than reactive in taking ongoing precautions whilst at the same time, trying to prepare.
 Although Mongolia is the least densely populated county in the world, its capital city Ulaanbaatar has a high density of people.
-Also, Mongolia is currently experiencing a high number of seasonal cases of pneumonia and flu, it has a limited health care system and limited number of testing kits.
+Also, Mongolia typically experiences a high number of seasonal cases of pneumonia and flu in the winter months as well as a limited health care system.
+It also has a limited number of Covid testing kits.
 In the future, it could be that the Mongolian government shifts its strategy from extreme containment towards mitigation but this is unsure at present.

 Does Mongolia Have Any Confirmed Cases of Covid-19?

 - As of May 27th, Mongolia has 148 confirmed cases of Covid-19, with 37 recovered and no deaths.
 All are imported cases (Mongolians or expat workers returning to Mongolia on emergency flights).
 Anyone returning to Mongolia is immediately placed in quarantine for 21 days.
 There are no cases within the community.